googleads/googleads-viewability-insights-extension/README.md

 # Ad Manager Viewability Insights

-Ad Manager Viewability Insights is a tool to improve ad viewability on your inventory.
+Ad Manager Viewability Insights is a open-source Dev Tools extension to help to improving the viewability and quality of fixed and dynamic ad slots of webpages.

 This tool is a extension for the [Chrome DevTools](https://developer.chrome.com/docs/devtools/), an set of web developer tools built directly into the Google Chrome browser.